dappforce/subsocial-docs/docs/develop/SubsocialStarter.md

 ![Project Structure](../../static/img/starter-structure.png)

-### How build using the Starter?
+### How to build using the Starter

-Once the project is setup, you can go through the **App.tsx** file that contains the basic usage of connecting to testnet, fetching a space and creating a new space.
+Once the project is setup, you can go through the **App.tsx** file that contains the basic usage of connecting to the testnet, fetching a space, and creating a new space.

 Now, you can start exploring the ideas and build on Subsocial.

 We have list of methods to read and do transactions on chain.
-Try out the code snippets in [**Subsocial Playground**](https://play.subsocial.network)
+Try out the code snippets in the [**Subsocial Playground**](https://play.subsocial.network)

 The following pointers to have in mind:
-- Build on **Testnet** first.
+- Build on the **Testnet** first.
 And get some test tokens [here](/docs/develop/getting-started/testnet)
-- Before experimenting locally, try the code snippets on [Playground](https://play.subsocial.network)
+- Before experimenting locally, try the code snippets on the [Playground](https://play.subsocial.network)
 - Go through [bounties](https://github.com/dappforce/subsocial-bounties) repository, to get some project interesting project ideas
 - Facing issues?
 Report on [Discord](https://discord.gg/HWzHdps7) or [Telegram](https://t.me/+ZzvLu0ZfkQwxNGQy)